duaasajid/esmart/README.md

 Can you improve test coverage for the app?
 No need to test everything, but do try to focus on the most critical business logic.

-In your email to use, please include 1-2 sentences on why you chose to test what you did.
+In your email to us, please include 1-2 sentences on why you chose to test what you did.

 ## Bug fixes